 It was moving this week to see how the world responded to Stephen Hawking’s passing.
 Universally admired and loved he was remarkable man who exhibited almost superhuman capacities wrapped in a vulnerable disease ravaged body.
-Stephan Hawking’s indominatable zest for life sustained him throughout decades of physical adversity that one can only marvel at; and reflect upon, with almost disbelief, his super abundant brilliance, humour and courag.
+Stephan Hawking’s indomitable zest for life sustained him throughout decades of physical adversity that one can only marvel at and reflect upon, with almost disbelief at his super abundant brilliance, humour and courage.

 Commonly referred to as ‘self belief,’ from the yogic perspective conviction conveys principles and qualities that supersede the strong ego sense and personal will that typically drive a sense of self confidence.
 The yogic conviction arises from a deeply felt knowing that “shakti” or universal power is moving through rather than happening to you.
 Instead of having the perspective that one is the individual author of self directed work, it is the fully active yet detached participation in life without attachment to the outcome that yoga calls “skill in action.”
 This alignment with the cosmic sense of natural order and “dharma” is what enables unshakable trust to take seat in one, which will be tested again and again.